SmallMunich/nutonomy_pointpillars/README.md

 python pytorch/train.py evaluate --config_path= configs/pointpillars/car/xyres_16.proto --model_dir=/path/to/model_dir
 ```

+* Detection result will saved in model_dir/eval_results/step_xxx.
+* By default, results are stored as a result.pkl file.
+To save as official KITTI label format use --pickle_result=False.

 ### ONNX IR Generate

 ### pointpillars pytorch model convert to IR onnx, you should verify some code as follows: